 Do Nigeria’s Christians need a savior?
 The U.S. government has threatened military intervention to prevent a ‘genocide’ in Africa’s largest democracy.
 But data shows that the escalating violence affects all Nigerians. explainer Olatunji Olaigbe

-The Fire This Time: Can America Douse the Flames?
+The Fire This Time: Can America douse the flames?
 The Civil War never ended.
 It just shape-shifted.
 In the midst of a bitterly divisive sociopolitical and cultural war, Americans must rebuild their burning house perspective Garry Pierre-Pierre

-Meet Las Marifachas, Spain’s Queer Conservatives Three gay Spanish influencers are building bridges between LGBTQ+ voters and anti-immigration parties, part of a growing "homonationalist" movement fracturing Europe's progressive coalitions feature Natalie Donback
+Meet Las Marifachas, Spain’s queer conservatives Three gay Spanish influencers are building bridges between LGBTQ+ voters and anti-immigration parties, part of a growing "homonationalist" movement fracturing Europe's progressive coalitions feature Natalie Donback

-What We Miss When We Talk about the “Middle East” Why journalism that refuses to simplify, refuses to look away from messy, contradictory realities remains essential to telling the story of conflict perspective Natalia Antelava
+What we miss when we talk about the “Middle East” Why journalism that refuses to simplify, refuses to look away from messy, contradictory realities remains essential to telling the story of conflict perspective Natalia Antelava

 Bucharest Calling: MAGA goes on tour The rise of George Simion in Romania shows how an anti-globalist movement has gone global, turning "Make America Great Again" into "Make Europe Great Again" explainer Natalie Donback